GovReady/govready-q/README.md

 	killall -HUP uwsgi_python3
 	   (...to just restart the Python process (works as root & site user))

-# Adding Module Content
+# Adding and Accessing Module Content

-GovReady Q content is stored in YAML files inside the `modules` directory.
+GovReady Q content is stored in YAML files.
+Built-in modules are stored inside the `modules` directory in this repository.
+Other modules are stored in other repositories.

 See [Schema.md](Schema.md) for documentation on writing question and answer modules.

-The recommended approach to adding new modules is by symbolic link from within `modules/linked_modules` to a separate directory containing your content modules.
+Your Q deployment can pull module content from local directories and Github by listing the module sources ("repositories") in the `module-repos` key in the `environment.json` file.
+For example:

+	...
+	"module-repos": {
+		"system": {
+			"type": "local",
+			"path": "modules/system"
+		}
+	}
+	...

+Each entry in `module-repos` binds a namespace in your local deployment (in this example: `system`, `my_modules/one`, and `my_modules/two`) to a repository of modules.
+All deployments must have the `system` namespace bound to the modules at the local path `modules/system`.
+The repositories can be of these types:

+* `"type": "local"` to load modules from a directory on the local file system.
+Specify a relative or absolute path in `path`.

+After making changes to `module-repos`, run `python3 manage.py load_modules` to pull the modules from the module repositories into the database.

 # Testing and Generating Screenshots